iNem0o/PicORM/README.md

 [![Total Downloads](https://poser.pugx.org/picorm/picorm/downloads.png)](https://packagist.org/packages/picorm/picorm)

 ### Some stuff you need to know
-- You can't have multiple primary key
+- You can't have multiple primary key yet
-- You can't use Many To Many relations with data in relation table
+- You can't use Many To Many relations with data in relation table yet
 - Fork and pull request are encouraged!

 ### Install